What is a political action committee?

 What’s the right amount to contribute to iPAC?

-iPAC contributions generally range from the Centennial Level at $1,000 to $120 for Supporters (this is the contribution level of many Young Agents).
+iPAC contributions generally range from the Granite Level at $1,000 to $120 for Supporters (this is the contribution level of many Young Agents).

 To make it easier for IIANC members to support iPAC, we offer the option of making your contribution in equal monthly installments using a personal credit card.

 And, you can set up your iPAC contribution to be recurring, so your support automatically renews each year.

 For example, a $500 Dogwood Level contribution is just $42 per month, a $250 Pine Level contribution just $21, and $180 Cardinal Level just $15.

 Every iPAC contributor of $120 or more (just $10 per month) receives a special hot/cold beverage tumbler to show everyone they are a Leader of the PAC!

 To learn more about iPAC, contact Joe Stewart, IIANC Vice President of Governmental Affairs, at email@example.com or 919-614-0520.

 The award-winning IIANC Governmental Affairs program is funded in the organization’s overall budget, but from time-to-time public policy issues arise that call for swift action – and for which there are not budgeted funds available.

 Among purposes for which IIANC Action Fund resources can be used are analytical research, polling and public opinion surveys, targeted broadcast and digital communications, grassroots outreach beyond the agent community, and hosting special events and programs.